-The difficult part of non-strict mode error-reporting is predicting run-time errors.
-We do this using an error-reporting pass that synthesizes a type context such that if any of the x:T in the type context are satisfied, then the program will produce a type error.
-For example in the program an error is reported when x isn't a number, or y isn't a string, so the synthesized context is
+The difficult part of non-strict mode error-reporting is detecting guaranteed run-time errors.
+We do this using an error-reporting pass that generates a type context such that if any of the x:T in the type context are satisfied, then the program is guaranteed to produce a type error.

+For example in the program

 '''

-function h(x, y)
+function h(x, y) math.abs(x)

-math.abs(x)
+'''

+'''

 string.lower(y)

 end

 '''